DiamondLightSource/pyburt/test/integration/README.md

 # DLS integration tests for pyburt

 Listed below are a set of instructions for running the DLS integration tests for the **snapshot** and
 **restore** functionality of **pyburt**.

-## Soft IOCs
+## Soft IOC
-There are two soft IOCs included in this directory:

-### softioc.db

-This contains all the types of PVs that Pyburt can handle.
+`softioc.db` contains all the types of PVs that Pyburt can handle.
 There is also `softioc.req` and `softioc.burt.snap`, which shows how the original Burt saves these values.
 To run this IOC